AnKing-VIP/The-KING-of-Button-Add-ons/README.md

-# Button-Colors Redesigned and Customizable
+# The KING of Button Add-ons
  Button add-on that lets you customize multiple parts of the main screen and answer buttons including colors, size and a confirmation tooltip.
 <p align="center"><img src="screenshots/ButtonAdd-on.jpg" width=800><img src="screenshots/ButtonsConfirmation.gif" width=800></p>